archaeology & heritage consulting

 Accounting Technician

 Raj is our first in-house non-archaeologist, but she loves hiking like the rest of us.
-Raj has a Bachelor of Commerce with a major in accounting and brings more than 15 years of experience in full-cycle accounting.
-To put it in archaeology terms, she will clean up our loose!
-Like everyone else at Circle, we can’t wait to see what she does.
+Raj holds a Bachelor of Commerce degree with a major in accounting and brings over 15 years of experience in full-cycle accounting.
+Raj plays a key role in keeping everything organized and running behind the scenes, focusing on the digits while we focus on the dig!

 Assistant Archaeologists

-We have a few Assistant Archaeologists that join us each season.
-Please check out our Instagram for stories and photos of our field assistants.
+We have multiple Assistant Archaeologists who join us each season.
+Please check out our Instagram for stories and fresh photos of our amazing crews!